How to resolve common problems with Windows Remote Desktop

 - Name: Remote Desktop – TCP <port number>

 In the steps above the <port number> is the new port you wish RDP to listen to.
-Make sure your new firewall rule is set up correctly, as once you change the RDP port you’ll need it to work to be able to connect again.
+Make sure your new firewall rule is set up correctly.
+Once you change the RDP port you’ll need it to work to be able to connect again.

-The port number for RDP was not designed to be changed, and the only way to do so is through editing registry.
+The port number for Remote Desktop was not designed to be changed, and the only way to do so is through editing registry.
 We highly recommend that you make a backup of your server before making any changes.

 Open the editor by searching for regedit in the start menu and pressing enter.